 Hooray!
 We’re going to Mexico!

 Mexico is relatively close to home but is still a country with conditions unlike we normally experience.
-It’s important to make sure you’re prepared!
+It’s important to make sure you’re prepared with the best packing list for a Mexican vacation!
 However, you need to also make sure that you’re packing light enough so you don’t incur extra fees at the airport!
 Avoid costly mistakes by taking exactly what you need, and nothing else.
-Whether you’re going to Cancun, an all-inclusive resort in Quintana Roo, or a hotel in Tulum, these travel tips will be helpful for you!
+Whether you’re going to Cancun, need to know what to pack for a Cancun all inclusive resort in 2019, or a hotel in Tulum, these travel tips will be helpful for you!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.